 "The club have a lot of ambition and have a great manager," Ayew said.

 "They want to become a bigger club every year and with the new stadium and a new training ground, you can feel they are moving onto

 Since joining Arsenal for £2million last month, it's been extremely encouraging to see how well Rob Holding's adapted to life at his new home.

 Although excitement surrounding the 20-year-old must, of course, be tempered with him only featured in preseason matches so far, he has, however, still made an overwhelmingly positive impression since debuting against the MLS All Stars.
 In that particular game, the way he dealt with one of Arsenal's former nemesis', in the form of Didier Drogba, was a real highlight of the Gunners' 2-1 win.

 After the match, the Arsenal boss, Arsene Wenger, was full of praise for the debutant and also noted how well he's already settling in, stating: "He's adapted surprisingly.
-In a very good way, because he reads the game well and understands what's
+In a very good way, because he reads the game well and understands what's going on, anticipates well.

 10th August 2016.
 By Ryan Baldi.

 When you hear the words "Real Madrid", a Pavlovian response is triggered in your mind, conjuring images of the famous immaculate white strip, a packed out Santiago BernabÃ©u stadium with floodlights glistening, the European Cup being proudly lofted high in celebration of yet another Continental conquering.